-Fast forward to now, and Phibsboro (or Phibsborough – both spellings are considered perfectly acceptable) retains much of the charm that made it so attractive back then.
-So much so, that in 2018 Time Out magazine named it one of the coolest city neighbourhoods in the world.
-(It was 27th on the list).
+Fast forward to now, and Phibsboro – or Phibsborough – retains much of the charm that made it so attractive back then.
+So much so, that Time Out magazine named it one of the coolest city neighbourhoods in the world – twice!

-But this all lies ahead.
-As it stands, there’s still much to love about Phibsborough, from its splendid canal walks to the somewhat amusing positioning of the Miss Euro sex shop directly in the shadow of ST PETER’S CHURCH, revered for its stained glass windows – especially Harry Clarke’s stunning work The Adoration of the Sacred Heart.
-The neighbourhood welcomes all sorts.
+The somewhat amusing position of the Miss Euro sex shop neatly sums up the spirit of the area.
+It is set directly in the shadow of St. Peter’s Church, which is revered for its stained glass windows – especially Harry Clarke’s stunning work The Adoration of the Sacred Heart.
+Simply put, the neighbourhood welcomes all sorts.